Code360In/katacoda-1/linux1/lesson4.md

 - <kbd> ctrl + X </kbd>: Exit the editor (system will ask for saving)
 - <kbd> ctrl + Z </kbd>: Stop the editor

 We will now try these shortcuts.
-First, in the editor, we type `hello world!`{{copy}} to add content.
+First, in the editor, we type `hello world`{{copy}} to add content.

 Then, we highlight "hello" (The highlight has to exclude the cursor).
 The sample output is as follow: